ivo-picha/landau-butterflies/README.md

 4. periodicity of the potential (unit length) in Ansgstrom
 5. NLL - n of the last Landau level included
 6. np - particle density
+7. T -- temperature in Kelvin (used for smearing)

 ## D_npz
 Plots heatmap / density map of the electronic density from a pre-saved .npz file

-## Dsm
-Same as main_D.jl but adds a smearing function / temperature dependence to the calculation takes an additional ARGS input
-7. T -- temperature in Kelvin